-- Parties have the right to be notified in writing of existing resources for counseling, mental health, health, victim advocacy, legal assistance, student financial aid, and other services available both on campus and in the community. - Parties have the right to be interviewed and provide evidence, review, and respond to the collected evidence, during applicable administrative proceedings. - Parties have the right to be free from retaliation for filing an institutional complaint/report.
+- Parties have the right to be notified in writing of existing resources for counseling, mental health, health, victim advocacy, legal assistance, student financial aid and other services available both on campus and in the community. - Parties have the right to be interviewed and provide evidence, and review and respond to the collected evidence, during applicable administrative proceedings. - Parties have the right to be free from retaliation for filing an institutional complaint/report. - Parties have the right to use an advisor of their choice, including an attorney, at their expense, in addition to having up to two family members present during any proceedings.

-- Parties have the right to use an advisor of their choice, including an attorney, at their expense, in addition to having up to two family members present during any proceedings. - Parties have the right to file a complaint with the U.S. Department of Justice and/ or the U.S. Department of Education Office for Civil Rights. - Parties have the right to pursue criminal action in addition to the Title IX complaint.
+- Parties have the right to file a complaint with the U.S. Department of Justice and/ or the U.S. Department of Education Office for Civil Rights. - Parties have the right to pursue criminal action in addition to the Title IX complaint.

-College Disciplinary Procedures in Sexual Assault Incidents
+College Disciplinary Procedures in Title IX / Sexual Misconduct Incidents

 If you have been sexually assaulted, you have options for addressing such conduct.
 You may wish first to discuss the problem privately with a counselor or an adviser in Counseling and Psychological Services.
-Campus Police are always available to assist a complainant with getting the support she/he requests.
+Campus Police are always available to assist a complainant with getting the support she/ he requests.

-The college's student conduct process is designed to afford a complainant (the person bringing a charge) and a respondent (the person answering a charge) a fair, prompt, and appropriate resolution process.
+The college's Title IX process is designed to afford a complainant (the person bringing a charge) and a respondent (the person answering a charge) a fair, prompt, and appropriate resolution process from the initial investigation to the final result.
 The process is designed to help people who need support as they address these incidents.